ChallengeSY/nebunoid/editor.md

 * Dual Paddles (4): The player controls two paddles, separated by some vertical space
 * Double Juggling (8): Each life starts with two balls
 * Cavity (16): Some balls are caged, and must be freed to aid the player
 * Progressive (32): Rows will shift down at a progressively faster rate, resetting only when a life is lost.
-Overrides Cavity and Fusion Brushes
+Overrides **Cavity**
 * Steerable Balls (64): Paddle movement will manipulate any balls heading towards the ceiling
 * Invisible (128): The level is invisible, flashing only when a block is hit
 * Hyper Speed (256): Balls move 50% faster
-* Boss Battle (512): Duke it out against a boss whose attacks can damage and destroy your paddle.
-Negates Breakable Ceiling
+* Boss Battle (512): Duke it out against a boss whose attacks can damage and destroy your paddle
 * Horizontal Rotation (1024): Non-invincible blocks rotate horizontally across the board, wrapping as necessary.
-Overrides Cavity and Fusion Brushes
+Overrides **Cavity**.
+Also overrides **Fusion Brushes**, if there are any invincible brushes present
 * Fusion Brushes (2048): Blocks of the same "brush" fuse together to form bigger blocks
 * Shrink Ceiling (4096): Paddle shrinks the first time a ball hits the ceiling on each life
-* Breakable Ceiling (8192): Blocks respawn by brush indefinitely.
-Break and bypass the ceiling to clear the level instead.
-Negates Boss Battle
+* Breakable Ceiling (8192): Blocks respawn by brush almost indefinitely.
+Break and bypass the ceiling to clear the level instead
 * Fatal Timer (16384): If time limit runs out, the game immediately ends no matter how many lives.
   (Otherwise; if time runs out, one life is lost, and the rest of the level is skipped.)